greyjoeyzhou/greyjoeyzhou/README.md

 - 😄 My name is Hang ZHOU (he/him). <!--, you may find me in and . -->
 - 🔭 I am currently working as a Applied Scientist for AI in Earth Observation in PAII Inc. .
-- 🌱 I was originally trained as a remote sensing scientist, a glaciologist, and an earth system modeller in Peking University, Chinese Academy of Sciences, and University of Idaho.
+- 🌱 I was originally trained as a remote sensing scientist, a glaciologist, and an earth system modeller.

 ## I'm currently ...